MAC Address Anonymization for Crowd Counting: Introduction

 The authors of \cite[Sec.~5]{demir2014analysing} succinctly mentioned using random binary sequences appended to the MAC addresses prior to hashing (or to replace MAC addresses with tokens, more specifically, universally unique Identifiers (UUIDs) \cite{leach2005universally}).
-Our secondary contribution uses a similar idea, except that we prepend random sequences a central server partially generates and then shares with time-synchronized sensors.
-Each sequence is used simultaneously by all sensors during one minute, a time after which the server and the sensors erase it.
-Thus, brute force attacks consist in recovering a pepper of high entropy instead of MAC addresses, whose entropy is too low to withstand such attacks \cite{demir2014analysing, demir2017pitfalls, marx2018hashing}.
-We also split peppers into two parts, with one unknown to the server.
+Our anonymization scheme uses a similar idea, except that we prepend random sequences a central server partially generates and then shares with time-synchronized sensors.
+Each sequence is used simultaneously by all our sensors during one minute, a time after which the server and the sensors erase it.
+Thus, brute force attacks consist in recovering a pepper of high entropy instead of hashed MAC addresses, whose entropy is too low to withstand such attacks \cite{demir2014analysing, demir2017pitfalls, marx2018hashing}.
+We also split peppers into two parts (which \cite{demir2014analysing} does not propose), with one unknown to the server.

-Section~\ref{sec:expectedNbCollUniform} focuses on the main contribution, which lays the foundations for a theoretical validation of our secondary contribution, which Section~\ref{sec:probeReqAnonymProcedure} presents.